wyh18/VEF-PINNs/README.md

 # VEF-PINNs:
 # Physics Informed Neural Networks with Variable Eddington Factor Iteration for Linear Radiative Transfer Equations

-This repository contains the PyTorch code for the papers
+This repository contains the PyTorch code for the papers.

+# Set up:
+Environment: PyTorch